 Bumps, Hills, & Bruises

 I can recall a conversation with my husband in contemplating a return back to work a year prior to my current position.
-My husband who can sometimes take a “think” as an immediate literal action begin to share my resume around a few places.
 I got my first call back unexpectedly within a few weeks for an instructor position at a Youth Detention Center.
 I knew how rare it was to get a call back, so I followed through with the interview accepting the position after it was offered.
 I later regretted it fully.
 I loved working with young people, and I enjoyed working with the youth there despite their backgrounds.
 It was a combinations of many factors along with doing a three in one job to learn that it wasn’t the best environment for me.
-We hired a relative as a nanny for the day time to help with the children in keeping their co-op schedule of activities while I home-schooled in the afternoons.
+I hired a relative as a nanny for the day time to help with the children in keeping their co-op schedule of activities while I home-schooled in the afternoons.
 The out of pocket expenses, stress on the job, managing my support group, and more importantly taking care of my duties at home proved to suggest that this wasn’t the right timing in season.
 I humbly took a step back to regroup prayerfully before making my next move.

 When It’s Right You Will Know